jacekskowalski/task-planner/README.md

 # Task planner

-## The simple version of CRUD
+## The simple version of Jira.
+Tasks are divided into categories.

-## You can add new record, or delete, update
+## CRUD implementation.
+You can add new record, or delete, update

 <h1>Deployment</h1>